CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolvault.md

 <h1>CryptoFromPoolVault</h1>

-This oracle contract takes the price oracle from a Curve liquidity pool and applies the price per share to it.
+This oracle contract takes the **price oracle from a Curve liquidity pool and applies the price per share of a vault to it**.
 This is often used when having ERC-4626 Vault tokens with `pricePerShare`, `convertToAsset`, or other similar functions which essentially return the price of one vault token compared to the underlying assets.
 The first oracle contracts were deployed without considering the [aggregated price of crvUSD](../../crvUSD/priceaggregator.md), but experience has shown that it makes sense to include this value in the calculation.
 The respective differences are documented in the relevant sections.

 These kinds of oracle contracts **need to be deployed manually**, as there is currently no `Factory` to do so.